Dahlia

 Central America

-The tubers can be grown in advance from March, but can also be planted directly in the open ground, then the flowering starts about 1 month later.
-The tubers can also be soaked in water for one night before planting.
-Plant the tubers about 5 cm deep in the soil so that the stem remains still stick out.
-Place a flower support with the planting to tie the dahlia later, otherwise the heavy flowers can also snap off.
-After planting, initially keep the soil moist.
+The tubers can be pre-grown from March, but can also be planted directly outdoors, in which case flowering begins approx. 1 month later.
+The tubers can also be soaked in water for one night before planting out.
+Place the tubers approx. 5 cm deep in the soil so that the stem remains are still sticking out.
+Place a flower support when planting to tie the dahlia down later, as otherwise the heavy flowers may also snap off.
+After planting, keep the soil moist at first.
 The planting distance depends on the variety.
-Piquing leads to better branching and they grow bushy and dense.
-Dahlias are not hardy and must be wintered indoors.
-To do this, dig up the tubers and store them between 5-10°C. Remove withered flowers.
-Also good neighbors are perennials, autumn anemones, gladioli, hyacinths, vanilla flower, cosmea, scented stonewort, blood loosestrife, roses, tall stonecrop and ornamental grasses.
+Pinching leads to better branching and they grow bushy and dense.
+Dahlias are not hardy and must be overwintered indoors.
+To do this, dig up the tubers and store them between 5-10°C. Remove faded flowers.
+Other good neighbors are perennials, autumn anemones, gladioli, hyacinths, vanilla flower, cosmea, fragrant stonecrop, purple loosestrife, roses, stonecrop and ornamental grasses.

 Keine schlechten Nachbarn vorhanden